Choosing the Best Golf Irons for Your Game

-Built for the high handicap player, beginner golfer, and to get the most out of every swing, super game improvement irons are a popular choice for moderate swing speeds players.
-Using greater offset to square the ball at address and delay impact slowing slice spin, and lighter weight iron designs, these are the easiest iron designs to hit.
-Larger sized with wider soles also get more weight low on the ball improving launch and preventing the club from digging too deep into the turf.
+Built for the high handicap player and beginner golfer to get the most out of every swing, super game improvement irons are a popular choice for moderate swing speed players.
+Using greater offset to delay impact slowing slice spin, lighter weight iron designs, wide soles, and hollow-body constructions with higher Moment of Inertia (MOI) for stability through impact provide players with some of the most forgiving irons out on the market.
+These larger-sized, high handicap irons also feature wider soles to drive more weight low on the ball, improving launch and preventing the club from digging too deep into the turf.

 Hybrids, Utility Irons, Other Iron Set Types

 As distances stretch to 200 yards or more, the level of difficulty to get both distance and accuracy increases.
-Brands realize this and have built hybrids, utility irons, and even hollow iron designs within the iron sets themselves to give more forgiveness and easier launch for these tougher shots.
-Iron woods, or hybrid iron designs that progress through the set to the wedges, have also been built for players seeking maximum distance with slower swing speeds from every shot to the green.
+Brands realize this and have built hybrids, utility irons, and even progressive hollow and non-hollow iron designs within some iron sets to give more forgiveness and a low center of gravity for a high launch angle from the tougher distance shots.
+Ironwood, or hybrid-iron, designs that progress through the set to the wedges have also been built for high handicap golfers seeking maximum distance with slower swing speeds from every approach shot to the green.

 Picking the Right Irons

 Advancements across the spectrum of iron designs are blurring the lines of these categories and definitions.
-Player’s distance irons look like player’s irons, game improvement irons can feel as smooth as forged irons, hollow backed irons can act like a hybrid, and many sets can be made custom as combo sets to fit each irons need from longer to shorter.
-Depending on many aspects of your game, if you struggle with long irons but tuck pins with your short irons, like to shape trajectories or need increased height from every iron, there is a club set designed for you.
+Players’ distance irons look like players’ irons, game improvement irons or cast irons using an echo damping system can feel as good with as much feedback as forged irons or a low handicap iron, hollow-backed irons can act as a hybrid, and many sets can be made custom as combo sets to fit specific iron needs from the longer to shorter irons in the set.
+Depending on many aspects of your game, if you struggle with long irons but hit the ball close to tough pins with your short irons, enjoy being able to shape ball flight trajectories, or need increased height from every iron in the bag, there is a club set designed for you.